Kami/node-rproxy/README.md

 For more information about tracing, please have a look at the Node tracing client called [https://github.com/racker/node-tryfer](node-tryfer).

-Note: This middleware is special, because if enabled it integrates with other middleware such as authentication and rate limiting.
+Note: This middleware is special, because if enabled, it integrates with other middleware such as authentication and rate limiting.

 ### Settings